 The stake presidency may assign high councilors to serve on other committees as needed.
 For example, high councilors who are assigned to work with elders quorums may meet as a Melchizedek Priesthood committee.
-High councilors with assignments relating to the Aaronic Priesthood may meet as an Aaronic Priesthood committee.
+High councilors with assignments relating to Aaronic Priesthood quorums, the Young Women organization, the Primary, and, when invited, the Sunday School, meet as a stake Aaronic Priesthood–Young Women committee.

 The high council does not meet unless a member of the stake presidency is present.

-The principal responsibilities of stake auxiliary presidencies are to assist the stake presidency and to instruct and support ward auxiliary presidencies.
+The principal responsibilities of stake organization presidencies are to assist the stake presidency and to instruct and support ward organization presidencies.
 They do not fulfill assignments that should be fulfilled on the ward or family level.

-They orient newly called ward auxiliary presidencies.
-They also provide ongoing encouragement, support, and instruction for ward auxiliary presidencies and teachers.
-They should base some of their instruction on chapters 1–6 in this handbook and the chapter for their auxiliary organization.
+They orient newly called ward organization presidencies.
+They also provide ongoing encouragement, support, and instruction for ward organization presidencies and teachers.
+They should base some of their instruction on chapters 1–6 in this handbook and the chapter for their organization.
 They meet with these leaders regularly to learn of their needs, discuss the needs of the members they serve, and communicate information from the stake presidency.
 Periodically they visit ward meetings and classes as arranged with ward leaders.

-They instruct ward auxiliary leaders in stake auxiliary leadership meetings, which are generally held once a year.
+They instruct ward organization leaders in stake leadership meetings, which are generally held once a year.
 If local circumstances and travel time do not put undue burdens on leaders, the stake presidency may authorize a second leadership meeting each year.
 (See 18.3.11.)
-Bishops may request additional instruction for ward auxiliary presidencies.
+Bishops may request additional instruction for ward organization presidencies.

-Members of auxiliary presidencies counsel together regularly in their own presidency meetings.
-They also meet regularly with the member of the stake presidency who oversees their work and the high councilor assigned to their organization.
+Members of organization presidencies counsel together regularly in their own presidency meetings.
+They also meet regularly with the member of the stake presidency who has responsibility for their work and the high councilor assigned to their organization.

 The stake Relief Society presidency identifies the needs of local sisters and considers whether stake or multistake activities would help meet those needs.
 These leaders then recommend activities to the stake presidency.
 Occasionally stake or multistake activities for women may include young women and girls ages 8 and older.
 The stake Relief Society, Young Women, and Primary presidencies counsel together to recommend such activities to the stake presidency (see 13.3.1).

-Under the direction of stake auxiliary presidents, stake auxiliary secretaries have the following responsibilities:
+Under the direction of stake organization presidents, stake organization secretaries have the following responsibilities:

 They prepare agendas for presidency meetings.